ariel17/ariel17.github.io/_posts/2019-08-27-qué-hace-un-líder-técnico.md

 > responsibility, you’re still expected to be involved as much as is necessary
 > to help the project succeed.

 [The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change][3], de Camille Fournier.

+> The work of supporting people was far more important to management success.

+Bethanye Blount

 # Pro tips